Mattral/NOTE-Best-Practices-for-Computer-Vision/README.md

 When fine-tuning pretrained models, consider freezing early layers (feature extraction) and only training the later layers on your task-specific data.
 This can speed up training and prevent overfitting.

 ### 2. Early Stopping
-Implement early stopping based on a validation metric.
+Implementing early stopping based on a validation metric.
 This prevents overfitting and saves training time.

 ### 3. Regularization
-Apply regularization techniques during fine-tuning as well.
+Applying regularization techniques during fine-tuning as well.
 These can help fine-tuned models generalize better.

 ## Conclusion